mhfarahani/Machine-Learning-Notebooks/README.md

 •	math

 Randomforest, extrarandomizedtree and adaboost classifers were used in this notebook.
-An AdaboostClassifier with 500 best features trained in this notebook landed in ranke 163 in the private leaderboard.
+An AdaboostClassifier with 500 best features trained in this notebook landed in ranke 163 in the Kaggle's private leaderboard.

 ## Creating Customer Segments: